Academic Support Services

 Academic Advisement for Evening Students

 Students who attend classes only in the evenings should contact the Registrar’s Office for advisement.
-The office is located in Old Main, first floor, (203) 837-9200.
+The office is located in Old Main, Old Main 102, (203) 837-9200.

 Specialized advising is available for students who wish to prepare for professional study at the graduate level (pre-medicine, pre-law, etc.).
 Please see the section of pre-professional options listed in this catalog.